-Environmentally friendly Biomelt, which was developed by Kiilto, has attracted plenty of attention.
-This biodegradable hot melt adhesive is suitable for takeaway food packaging and hygiene industry products, such as lamination for various non-woven fabrics.
+Environmentally friendly Kiilto Biomelt has attracted plenty of attention.
+This biodegradable hot melt adhesive is suitable for, for example, takeaway food packaging and hygiene industry products, such as lamination for various non-woven fabrics.

 ”We’ve had contacts from all of the Nordic countries, Great Britain, Southern Europe, Russia, India, China, Thailand, Malaysia, Australia, New Zealand and the United States to name a few,” lists Kiilto’s Customer Service Manager, Lauri Mäkinen, with a smile.

-He says that there was a gap in the market for a product like Biomelt:
+He says that there was a gap in the market for a product like Kiilto Biomelt:

 “Kiilto wants to focus on corporate responsibility and environmental choices.
 Judging by the feedback, it seems that our customers share this aim.”